ImmortalPie/ComfyUI-PonySwitch/README.md

 1. Git clone https://github.com/ImmortalPie/ComfyUI-PonySwitch into your `custom_nodes` directory of ComfyUI.
 2. Restart ComfyUI to load the new node.

+or

-or just copy the ComfyUI-PonySwitch.py into the custom nodes folder.
+ Copy the ComfyUI-PonySwitch.py into the custom nodes folder.

 ## Usage